 Evan, Sterling and I on the way to Kicker Rock

-Remote beach with no access via road or trail that we stopped at on the way back from Kicker Rock
+Remote beach with no access via road or trail.
+We stopped here on the way back from Kicker Rock

 Punta Pitt